brimdata/zui/CONTRIBUTING.md

 ### MacOS Notarization

 [Notarized](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution)
-MacOS releases are created automatically by our CI process when a Github release is created.
+MacOS releases are created automatically by our CI process when a GitHub release is created.
 The below is useful if you need to create one by hand.

 ```bash